Zasimovich/Kubernetes/StorageClass-PV-PVC/README.md

         name: nginx
 ```
 Besides the **requiredDuringSchedulingIgnoredDuringExecution** type of node affinity there exists **preferredDuringSchedulingIgnoredDuringExecution**.
 The first can be thought of as a “hard” rule, while the second constitutes a “soft” rule that Kubernetes tries to enforce but will not guarantee.

-you can indicate that the rule is “soft” rather than a hard requirement, so if the scheduler can’t satisfy it, the pod will still be scheduled.
+  You can indicate that the rule is “soft” rather than a hard requirement, so if the scheduler can’t satisfy it, the pod will still be scheduled.

 # Test section for Formatting: URL: https://docs.gitlab.com/ee/user/markdown.html